 When the sun goes down, the options open up.
 Here are 10 night-out ideas your crew will actually be excited about.

 1. Rooftop Bar Crawl Scout two or three rooftop spots in your city and turn the evening into a mini-tour.
 The changing views keep things fresh and the walks between bars give everyone a chance to talk.
-Check Yelp's bar listings to find the best spots near you.
+Check Google Maps for rooftop bars to find the best spots near you.

 2. Karaoke Night Few things bond a friend group faster than watching each other butcher a classic.
 Private karaoke rooms are worth the extra cost — no stage fright, no strangers judging your Mariah Carey impression.
 It's the controlled chaos your group needs.